ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems: Creation and Functionalities of

 \section{Creation and Functionalities of \textbf{\concap{ }}}

-We elaborate on our implementation of \concap{}.
 We first explain and justify the key design choices followed to create \concap{}~(§\ref{ssec:design}).
 Then, we describe the ``scenario file,'' which embeds the most original contributions of \concap{}~(§\ref{ssec:scenario}).
-Finally, we explain how implementation of \concap{} enables also the simulation of sophisticated malicious activities, such as multi-step and multi-target attacks~(§\ref{ssec:advanced}).
+Finally, we explain how \concap{} enables also the simulation of sophisticated malicious activities, such as multi-step and multi-target attacks~(§\ref{ssec:advanced}).